Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/exercises.md

 image: "../assets/images/repressilator_chart.png"
 ---

-## Identifying Feed-Forward Loops and More Complex Motifs
+## Identifying feed-forward loops and more complex motifs

 **Exercise:** Modify the Jupyter notebook provided in the [tutorial on loops](tutorial_loops) to count the number of feed-forward loops in the transcription factor network for *E. coli.*
 {: .notice--success}